 When it comes to making such sweeping educational changes the smart thing to do if you going to create legislature based on a hidden agenda is to proceed incrementally, implementing a little “reform” here and some more there, using the “frog in the slowly boiling pot of water” technique to gradually raise the temperature before anyone realizes what’s happening then unveil your true intentions.

-In the aftermath of Republicans victories last year, and the General Assemblies past history of this kind of legislative behavior don’t be surprised to see them think they have mandate, and go for broke and give school boards the “freedom” to authorize charter schools.
+In the aftermath of Republicans victories last year, and the General Assemblies history of this kind of behavior don’t be surprised to see them think they have mandate, and go for broke and give school boards the “freedom” to authorize charter schools.
 A move that would virtually guarantee that school boards would be headed for a collision course with the county and city boards over the economics of education.